ElsiKora/elsikora-react-placeholder/README.md

 ### The height of my container is off by a few pixels!

-In the example below, the height of the `<div>` will be slightly larger than 30 even though the `react-loading-placeolder` element is exactly 30px.
+In the example below, the height of the `<div>` will be slightly larger than 30 even though the `react-loading-placeholder` element is exactly 30px.

 ```tsx
 <div>